Get started

 The location of the CLI varies depending on your platform:

 On Linux, the CLI is your primary interface to Tailscale.
-The tailscale binary is likely already in your $PATH, so commands can be run with:
+The tailscale binary is likely already in your $PATH, so you can run commands with:

 tailscale <command>